Wallethub/cjs2web/README.md

 }({exports: {}});
 ```

+The helper variable declaration inside the *index* object hides the variable from the outer scope
+and therefore results in assigning the value of the local variable to itself (which is undefined).

-Recommendation: Always use a non conflicting prefix such as "__module_".
+**Recommendation**: Always use a distinct and non conflicting prefix such as *module_* or *cjs_*.

 ### Code usage

-The `transform` function accepts the filename and an optional options object.
-The return value is a Deferred object.

 ```javascript
 var cjs2web = require('cjs2web');